erdum/php-open-ai-assistant-sdk/README.md

 ```

 ## Usage
-Currently, this usage example does not contain any information about OpenAI Assistant API working for a better understanding of how OpenAI Assistant API works and its lifecycle please refer to the [OpenAI documentation](https://platform.openai.com/docs/assistants/how-it-works) and look inside the OpenAIAssistant.php file to see all the available methods.
+Currently, this usage example does not contain any information about OpenAI Assistant API working for a better understanding of how OpenAI Assistant API works and its lifecycle please refer to the [OpenAI documentation](https://platform.openai.com/docs/assistants/how-it-works) and look the [Reference](#reference) to see all the available methods.
 ```php
 <?php